SELF GUIDED AUDIO TOURS HAWAII

 Lizzie

-Lake Tahoe is a major destination in any season and is one of the most stunningly beautiful places in all of America.
-In the summer months, over seven million visitors enjoy Tahoe’s beaches, water activities, and mountain hikes.
+Conversely, in the summer months, over seven million visitors enjoy Tahoe’s beaches, water activities, and mountain hikes.

 How cold does Lake Tahoe get in the winter?